QSAN: A Near-term Achievable Quantum Self-Attention Network: Preliminaries

 \subsection{Variational Quantum Algorithm}

 In the NISQ era, it is very difficult to fully deploy deep networks for deep learning on quantum computers with limited qubits.
-On the one hand, the dimensionality of the model grows exponentially as the size of the quantum circuit gets larger \cite{5.4}.
-On the other hand, noise imposes many unknowns on the training results \cite{5.5}.
+Firstly, the dimensionality of the model grows exponentially as the size of the quantum circuit gets larger \cite{5.4}.
+Secondly, noise imposes many unknowns on the training results \cite{5.41,5.5}.
 Therefore, quantum-classical hybrid model is deemed as an efficient path.
 VQA is one such class of algorithms.
 The framework of VQA is exhibited in Fig. \ref{VQA}, which can be divided into two parts.

-1. The pink box designates the range of the classical computer.
+The blue box designates the range of the classical computer.
 This stage focuses on the calculation of the loss function and the optimization of the parameters, as shown in the two purple curves in Fig. \ref{VQA}.
-The general formulation of the loss function is:
+The general formulation of the loss function is